obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/for TTRPG.md

 ## Getting Started

-- [Javalent's Plugins](https://github.com/javalent) - The Github Community for all of Javalent's plugins, which include most of the utilised plugins for Obsidian TTRPG.
+- [Javalent's Plugins](https://github.com/javalent) - The Github Community for all of [[javalent]]'s plugins, which include most of the utilised plugins for Obsidian TTRPG.
 - [Obsidian TTRPG Community](https://github.com/Obsidian-TTRPG-Community) - A Github Community for TTRPG Members to convert and create more content for Obsidian.
 They are constantly adding new repositories and resources to their mix.
 	- [Obsidian TTRPG Share Wiki](https://github.com/Obsidian-TTRPG-Community/ObsidianTTRPGShare/wiki) - A further collected list of resources that complement the items found on this page.
 - [Obsidian TTRPG Facebook Users Group](https://www.facebook.com/groups/obsidianttrpgusers) - A Facebook Community for Obsidian TTRPG Enthusiasts